 Dr. Charles Evans, firstname.lastname@example.org

-Dr. Evans, www.ctevans.net, is assistant dean and professor of history at the Loudoun campus of Northern Virginia Community College.
+Dr. Evans, www.ctevans.net, is professor of history at the Loudoun campus of Northern Virginia Community College.
 He was one of the creators of the preservation certificate program at the campus in the mid-1990s.
 In addition to his administrative and teaching duties at the college, he researches the history of the Lehigh Valley in Eastern Pennsylvania.

 Dr. Marc Dluger, email@example.com